Reasons Why Images Not Loading on Your Website

 The Website Hosting the Images Is Down

-You will typically want to host any images that your site uses on your own server.
-But in some cases, you may be using images that are hosted elsewhere.
-If that site hosting the image goes down, your images are not going to load either.
+You will typically want to host any images your site uses on your own server.
+But in some cases, you may be using images hosted elsewhere.
+If that site hosting the image goes down, your images will not load either.

 Transfer Problem: Why Images Not Loading

 Whether an image file is load from an external domain or from your own.
 There is always a chance that there may be a transfer problem for that file when it is first requested by the browser.
 This should not be a common occurrence.
 If it is, you may need to look for a new hosting provider, but it can happen from time to time.